mohitkr05/aws-learning-by-doing/docs/notes/01_introduction/Introduction-to-Cloud-Computing.md

 # Cloud Computing

-## Day 2 Goals

-- [ ] Understand what are the differences between a private data center and Cloud
-- [ ] Understand the NIST definition of Cloud Computing
-- [ ] 5-4-3 Model of Cloud Computing
-- [ ] Differences between IAAS/PAAS/SAAS
-- [ ] (*Optional*) Enroll in the Cloud Computing Crash course [^1] - Ask for a FREE coupon on Discord.

 ## NIST Definition of Cloud Computing

 The National Institute of Standards and Technology (NIST) defines cloud computing as: